alok-drop/keyword_network/analysis/disinformation.md

-## Initial analysis
+## Initial Analysis

-- The data for "disinformation" returned from the Crossref API is alot smaller than the data returned by Crossref for "Fake News"
+- The data for "disinformation" returned from the Crossref API is a lot smaller than the data returned by Crossref for "Fake News"

 - As a result, only around 600 articles make up the "disinformation" dataset